jackdbd/zig-bolognajs/README.md

 ## Development

 Slidev can hot-code reload this presentation thanks to Vite.
+Zig [cannot yet do it](https://github.com/ziglang/zig/issues/68), but as a workaround we list all zig source files and use [entr](https://github.com/eradman/entr) to watch them for changes.

-Launch the Vite dev server with:
+Launch the Vite dev server and re-compile all WebAssembly modules with this command:

 ```sh
 npm run dev